The Time Machine (2002 film): Special effects

 For some of the lighting effects used for the digital time bubble around the time machine, ILM developed an extended-range color format, which they named rgbe (red, green, blue, and an exponent channel) (See Paul E. Debevec and Jitendra Malik, "Recovering High Dynamic Range Radiance Maps from Photographs, Siggraph Proceedings, 1997).

 Soundtrack

 A full score was written by Klaus Badelt, with the recognizable theme being the track "I Don't Belong Here", which was later used in the 2008 Discovery Channel miniseries When We Left Earth.

 In 2002, the film's soundtrack won the World Soundtrack Award for Discovery of the Year.

 Release and reception

 The film's original release date was December 2001, but it was moved to March 2002 to avoid competition with The Lord of the Rings: The Fellowship of the Ring.
 In addition, a scene was removed from the Moon destruction sequence showing pieces of the Moon crashing into buildings in New York because it looked too similar visually to the September 11 attacks.

 Box office

-The film grossed $22 million at #1 during the opening weekend of March 8–10, 2002.
+The film grossed $22 million at #1 ahead of We Were Soldiers and All About the Benjamins during the opening weekend of March 8–10, 2002.
 The film eventually earned $56 million in North America and $123 million worldwide.